TenderDekho Logo

 What is the typical tender value and EMD requirement for Revenue And Relief Department tenders?

-The average value of Revenue And Relief Department tenders is approximately ₹50K, reflecting substantial procurement activity.
-EMD (Earnest Money Deposit) requirements vary from ₹30K to ₹90K, depending on the tender value and project scope.
+The average value of Revenue And Relief Department tenders is approximately ₹4.6 lakh, reflecting substantial procurement activity.
+EMD (Earnest Money Deposit) requirements vary from ₹4.6 lakh to ₹4.6 lakh, depending on the tender value and project scope.
 The EMD is typically 1-3% of the estimated contract value and must be submitted in the form of demand draft, banker's cheque, or bank guarantee.

 Which platforms are used for Revenue And Relief Department procurement?